Skip to main content

 • 5-year TCO analysis shows $4.7M savings on bare metal vs cloud, with 82.6% total cost reduction

 Let’s talk about the elephant in the room: AWS operates at nearly 30% profit margins1, with some estimates as high as 40%.
 That means for every dollar you spend on cloud infrastructure, 30-40 cents is pure profit for Amazon.
-You’re not paying for innovation - you’re subsidizing their margins.
+You’re not paying for innovation, you’re subsidizing their margins.

 Andreessen Horowitz’s landmark analysis revealed that cloud costs are suppressing over $100 billion in market value across just 50 public software companies1.
 When extended to the broader market, the impact exceeds $500 billion.
 As they put it: “If you’re operating at scale, the cost of cloud can at least double your infrastructure bill.”